-1. The Employer will provide each Chapter with a monthly accounting, and the NTEU National Office with an annual accounting, of the amount of time used by each NTEU Chapter under this Article.
-If the Chapter does not submit any disagreement with the monthly report (in writing) within ten (10) workdays following receipt, the accounting shall be considered accurate through that period of time.
-If the Employer fails to provide the monthly reports in a timely manner, no request by a Chapter for bank time will be denied on grounds that it has insufficient bank time.
+The Employer will provide each Chapter and National NTEU with a monthly accounting, of the amount of time used by each NTEU Chapter under this Article.
+If NTEU does not submit any disagreement with the monthly report (in writing) within ten (10) workdays following receipt, the accounting shall be considered accurate through that period of time.

-- 2. On an annual basis, the Employer will provide the Union with an accounting of bank time and official time usage by Chapter, including time used to process complaints of discrimination - Consistent with the Statute, stewards and employees requesting official time, bank time and administrative time, respectively under this Article will request time from their immediate supervisor and if official, bank or administrative time is otherwise permitted for this activity by this Agreement, will be released provided work requirements or work schedules do not prohibit release.
-In this regard, the steward or affected employee will inform their supervisor(s) as to where they will be when using the time, the approximate amount of time that they will need, and a general description of the activity for which the time will be used. (e.g., time permitted under subsection or 2C or subsection 2E6).
-If the steward request is for official time and includes meeting with another supervisor, the steward will provide the name of the other supervisor.
-If the name of the other supervisor is not known, the steward will provide the location of the activity.
-If the steward plans to leave IRS facilities to perform the representational activity, the supervisor must approve the location requested. - 2.
-If there is a disagreement over the amount of time requested, the activity for which the time is requested and/or when the steward/employee is to be released, the supervisor may refer the matter to a higher level management official (e.g., the designated management OTC) for review and determination.
+O. 1.
+Consistent with the Statute, stewards and employees requesting official time, bank time and administrative time, respectively under this Article will request time from their immediate supervisor and if official, bank or administrative time is otherwise permitted for this activity by this Agreement, will be released provided work requirements or work schedules do not prohibit release.
+In this

+- 2. If there is a disagreement over the amount of time requested, the activity for which the time is requested and/or when the steward/employee is to be released, the supervisor may refer the matter to a higher-level management official for review and determination.
 That management official should make a reasonable attempt to contact the appropriate Chapter President in an attempt to resolve the matter. - 3.
 Denial of release and/or disagreement over the amount of time may be challenged under the negotiated streamlined grievance and arbitration procedures set forth in Articles 41 and 43 of this Agreement.
 The first step grievance meeting will include the affected steward/employee, as appropriate, the official(s) who did not grant the request for time, and a steward appointed by the Chapter. - 4.
-To the extent such disputes are decided in favor of the Union by an arbitrator, the provisions of subsection 4A1 of Article 43 will apply. - Q. Stewards who enter work areas pursuant to this Section will check in with the supervisors in those work areas before contacting the employee to be visited. - When stewards or employees have completed the use of approved time, they must check back in with their supervisors and will inform the supervisors of the amount of time they used and record the amount in accordance with Section 3, below.

-S. As noted above, normally, the steward and/or employee will be released if workload conditions permit; however, where release is denied, any applicable time frames (for example, grievance filing deadlines) will be tolled until workload conditions permit such release.
+To the extent such disputes are decided in favor of the Union by an arbitrator, the provisions of subsection 4A1 of Article 43 will apply. - P. Stewards who enter work areas pursuant to this Section will check in with the supervisors in those work areas before contacting the employee to be visited. - Q. When stewards or employees have completed the use of approved time, they must check back in with their supervisors and will inform the supervisors of the amount of time they used and record the amount in accordance with Section 3, below. - R. As noted above, normally, the steward and/or employee will be released if workload conditions permit; however, where release is denied, any applicable time frames (for example, grievance filing deadlines) will be tolled until workload conditions permit such release.